towardstudio/sectionfield/README.md

 ## Requirements

 This plugin requires Craft CMS 4 or later.
-For Craft 3 please use version 1.0.0

 ## Installation